schaars/simple-web-server/evaluation/README.md

     $ cat /proc/sys/vm/max_map_count
     1000000

 Finally, the web server are compiled with optimizations (-O2 for C, -O for Rust) and are configured to serve 1000 files of the same size, present in the same directory.
-Each thread is pinned to a different core.
+The server pool size is 1 and each thread is pinned to a different core.
 The clients, which are curl processes, access 1 file chosen at random at a time.
 Each experiment last 1 minute and is run several times: the standard deviation is less than 2%.

 Throughput with requests of 1kiB
 --------------------------------

-In this section we present the performance of the two implementations.
-The servers pool size is 1 and the files size is 1kiB.
+In this section we present the performance of the two implementations with files of 1kiB.

 ![Throughput with requests of 1kiB](plot1kiB.jpeg)